 Nobody likes packing.
 Keeping everything in mind, this is the most dreaded part of traveling.
-As you probably know, packing for a trip to Europe is different from travelling in your home country – you have to think about the extra documents, flight regulations, different climate and the way of transportation.
-To help you keep everything in order, I created this smart, editable and printable Europe Packing List that is easy to use!
+As you probably know, packing for a trip to Europe is different from traveling in your home country – you have to think about the extra documents, flight regulations, different climate, and the way of transportation.
+To help you keep everything in order, I created this smart, editable, and printable Europe Packing List that is easy to use!
 Read on to find out all of the tips and tricks along the way!

 Packing for Europe Tips and Tricks

 Are you going on a study abroad trip to Europe?
 Or are you going there for a vacation?
 How long are you planning to stay?
 This will determine whether or not you will need to apply for a visa.
 If you are an American citizen and you are planning a short vacation to Europe, you may be in the clear – depending on the country you’re visiting, all you will need is your passport.
 But, if you have any questions or doubts, better check with the consulate website of the country you are going to – better be safe than sorry.

 Leave Some Space in Your Suitcase for Souvenirs

 Pack the things you will absolutely need, you will want to buy some things on your trip.
 I try to buy something unusual and special in each country I go to.
 But don’t buy magnets and key chains.
 That’s one of the main travel mistakes I mention in my guide.
 Look for something you will actually use.